MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Widget.md

 It is worth mentioning that any other state than `GTK-STATE-FLAG-INSENSITIVE`, will be propagated down to all non-internal children if *widget* is a **Gnome::Gtk3::Container**, while `GTK-STATE-FLAG-INSENSITIVE` itself will be propagated down to all **Gnome::Gtk3::Container** children by different means than turning on the state flag down the hierarchy, both `get-state-flags()` and `is-sensitive()` will make use of these.

-    method set-state-flags ( GtkStateFlags $flags, Bool $clear )
+    method set-state-flags ( UInt $flags, Bool $clear )

-  * GtkStateFlags $flags; State flags to turn on
+  * UInt $flags; State flags to turn on.
+Flags are defined by GtkStateFlags.

   * Bool $clear; Whether to clear state before turning on *flags*

 set-support-multidevice
 -----------------------

 Enables or disables multiple pointer awareness.
 If this setting is `True`, *widget* will start receiving multiple, per device enter/leave events.
-Note that if custom **Gnome::Gtk3::Windows** are created in *realize*, `gdk-window-set-support-multidevice()` will have to be called manually on them.
+Note that if custom **Gnome::Gtk3::Windows** are created in a *realize* signal handler, `Gnome::Gdk3::Window.set-support-multidevice()` will have to be called manually on them.

     method set-support-multidevice ( Bool $support_multidevice )